Skip to content

 References

-There are some articles have shown sharedTest pattern, and they are should be mentioned here:
+There are some articles have shown sharedTest pattern, and they should be mentioned here:

 There is an awesome book has introduced sharedTest pattern too: